last-dot/ink-sandbox-trace/README.md

 ### Overview

 - **Tagline**: An IDE-integrated step-debugger for Ink! v6 smart contracts using the Debug Adapter Protocol (DAP)
-- **Brief description**: We propose a developer tool that enables step-by-step debugging of Ink! v6 smart contracts directly inside VS Code, using a custom Debug Adapter built for PolkaVM and pallet-revive.
+- **Brief description**: Developer tool that enables step-by-step debugging of Ink! v6 smart contracts directly inside VS Code, using a custom Debug Adapter built for PolkaVM and pallet-revive.
 This allows developers to set breakpoints, step through execution, and inspect state—without running a node.
-- **Relation to Ink! ecosystem**: The tool will be the first step-debugger for Ink! v6 using the new tracing APIs from pallet-revive and PolkaVM.
-This brings the debugging experience closer to that of Solidity and other modern smart contract ecosystems.
-- **Chosen project category: Tools**
-- **Importance**: Step-debugging is a crucial part of modern developer workflows.
-This project fills a gap in the Ink! toolchain by introducing interactive, IDE-native debugging, drastically improving productivity.
-- **Why our team is interested**: As active Ink! developers, we feel the pain of debugging through logs and tracing.
-The new tracing APIs in Ink! v6 give us the opportunity to fix this once and for all with a structured, polished tool.

----

-### Ink! ecosystem impact

-This **step-debugger** will benefit the Ink! ecosystem by offering:

-- **Modern tooling**: Brings Ink! debugging up to par with EVM-like tools like Hardhat and Remix.
-- **Lowering the learning curve**: Makes smart contract behavior visible and understandable, especially for newer developers.
-- **Developer velocity**: Reduces iteration time and frustration by enabling real-time debugging instead of post-mortem log analysis.
-- **Toolchain completeness**: Supports the Ink!
-6 migration and broader Polkadot ecosystem readiness.

 ---